 Medical decision-making refers to establishing a diagnosis and/or selecting a care management option, which is determined by the following factors:

-How many possible diagnoses and/or the amount of care management options need be considered
+- How many possible diagnoses and/or the amount of care management options need to be considered

 Medicare utilizes two different CPT codes to distinguish between office visit types.
 These are separated and labeled as involving either moderate or high complexity decision-making.